TrebledJ/trebledj.github.io/content/posts/ctf/hkcert23/2023-11-16-hkcert-2023-decompetition-vitamin-cpp.md

 {% enddetails %}
 {% endalert %}

+### On Various Features

+Common, but worth mentioning.

+{% details "On `auto`" %}
+`auto` is a special keyword introduced in C++11 typically used to tell the compiler: "figure out this type for me".
+Except in the case of structured bindings, it's often multiple types.

+It has seen wide adoption and growing support in the standard (more features for `auto` are added each standard).
+Now (C++20) it's used widely in template parameters and lambda parameters.
+{% enddetails %}

 {% details "On Iterators" %}

-The previous code examples made use of *iterators*.
+The previous solution for `mix()` made use of *iterators*.
 These are commonly used by the {% abbr "STL", "Standard Template Library" %}, providing a generic interface for iterating over containers.

 ```cpp
 for (auto it = container.begin(); it != container.end(); ++it) {